Frans-Willem/CsrSpiDrivers/README.md

 CSR BlueLab 4.1) and 1.4 (CSR BlueSuite 2.4, 2.5, 2.5.8).
 DLL is built for each
 API version during a compile time.

-Current implementation of 1.4 API is based on a wild guess and is just a wrapper around 1.3 functions.
-It doesn't support multiple programmers connected at the same time and may contain other bugs (see "BUGS").

 You can check the API version of CSR package by inspecting original spilpt.dll with the following command on Linux: